JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 ## Features left to implement

+- Key arrows (Up/Down/Right/Left).
-- Key option 'back', to alow the user to go back and try other options.
+- Key options 'backspace' 'esc' and 'quit', to alow the user to go back and try other options.

-The text-based game could be further developed with images and a more detailed storyline, as with an RPG, like many other nintendo games (Super Mario, Animal Crossing, Legend of Zelda) ideal for the nintendo switch.
-In order to enable this, the storyline would need to be simplified, add mutliple characters and update the functionality.
-Main character would be identified rather than asking a user to assign a name, and the story would start by introducing this character.

-For example :
-"Ahoy Crush!
-I like the way you're riding the waves!
-Dude, it's time for an adventure!
-Your aim is to keep safe and avoid being eaten by the Great White Shark and any other hidden terrors - so watch out.
-Which way would you like to go next?"
-Allowing the game to become a RPG would simplify the storyline and make this more unniversal for younger children.
+- Deeper storyline, more options other than limited death, allowing th user to understand more about the life of that species.
+- Other endangered species games, allowing use to choose which animal to play.
+- Basis for a cool RPG for children and young adults to play for in years to come, when several species have become extinct.
+For example, we could already create learning around the lift of recently extinct animals: Northern White Rhinocerous, Baiji or Pyrenean Ibex.
+As many games today are action-adventures and story based, it would be cool for something like this to team up with WWF or the National Geographic for children's fun and learning.

 # Addtional files to support run.py
-- General.py hosts 'global' functions such as the slowprint: for all text to add to user experience; escape key:  allows the user to escape the game and return to the intro scene, and the check user input: which checks if input is blank and provides a prompt to user.
 - Emojis.py hosts the Emoji() class with all emoji unicodes, this is then sourced in run.py and used as part of a string.
-- Statements.py hosts the statements for each function called in run.py that follows the reusable function 'slowPrintExit().
+- Statements.py hosts the statements for each function called in run.py that follows the reusable function 'slowPrintExit()'.
 This was created to simplify code and cut repetition.

 # Frameworks, libraries and modules used
 - Sys used for slowprint()